 The debate over building height is certainly not a new one for Washington.
-It seems to be heating up again and we thought it would be interesting to dig up previous arguments from the archives of The Washington Post.
+It seems to be constant conversation, and we thought it would be interesting to dig up previous arguments from the archives of The Washington Post.

 Source: Library of Congress

 Here is one letter to the editor, printed on April 24th, 1905.

 Editor Post: A practical question frequently brought before the people, as well as the Commissioners, of this District concerns the limiting of the height of buildings.
 Those who discuss the question almost invariably discredit its seriousness by the suggestion, or statement, that it has to do merely with esthetics.
 It is a question having to do just as much, and perhaps more, with ethics.